lifiuni/edenai-python/README.md

 ```

-You can find the complete list of technologies we offer in the API [documentation](https://api.edenai.run/v1/redoc/) .
+You can find the complete list of technologies we offer in the [SDK documentation](https://edenai-python.readthedocs.io/) .

 ## Support & Community